-What we need in our food is seasonality, locality, and diversity, where we explore various traditional varieties of grains, pulses- unpolished and semi-polished, natural unprocessed sweeteners, cold pressed oils, native fruits and vegetables all grown, processed, transported and stored organically.
+What we need in our food is seasonality, locality, and diversity, where we explore various traditional varieties of grains (such as traditional rice varieties), pulses- unpolished and semi-polished, natural unprocessed sweeteners, cold pressed oils, native fruits and vegetables all grown, processed, transported and stored organically.
 We should be using our creativity to prepare interesting dishes with it.
 World over famous chefs has turned to a farm to plate cooking be it in Europe, US or India.
 Dan Barber has written a wonderful account about his own experiences of running a restaurant within an organic farm called “The Third plate”.

 So this week we recommend the gourds, that’s what the farmers have : Peerkan ( ridge gourd ) which turns into absolutely delicious thogayil; Pudalai, snake gourd long and short, each has its own distinct taste ( I am partial to the taste of the long one ); Arasani, pumpkin which makes lovely soup and kuttu and poriyal and what not; Poosani, ash gourd, the healthy gourd of choice, Pavakkai, bitter gourd ( either loved or hated , never in between).